Zetison/badger/README.md

 Badger records the match for each capture group in the _last_ match of each regular expression on the standard output, and coerces it to the given type, if applicable.

+## Command-line arguments

+- `-o` `--output`: Set the output file (and format)
+- `-f` `--format`: Set or override the output format
+- `-d` `--dry`: Run 'dry', don't actually run the jobs
+- `-v` `--verbosity`: Set the verbosity for standard output.
+- `-l` `--logverbosity`: Set the verbosity for standard output.

+Verbosity levels:

+- 0: Nothing.
+- 1: Notifications about jobs that run, which results are captured and whether the return code signals a failure.
+- 2: Print stderr from jobs.
+- 3: Print rendered templates.
+- 4: Print stdout from jobs.

 ## Example